gvwilson/sensibleadventures/nardica/nardica.md

 "It's no use to me if I can't spend it,"
 Wales said crisply.
-"Now, do you want it or not?"
+"Now, do we still have a deal?"

 Uncle Jack pocketed the card and grunted something unintelligible.
 "Thank you," Wales said.